Rocketship X-M

-Rocketship X-M (a.k.a.
-Expedition Moon and originally Rocketship Expedition Moon) is a 1950 American black-and-white science fiction film from Lippert Pictures, the first outer space adventure of the post-World War II era.
-The film was produced and directed by Kurt Neumann and stars Lloyd Bridges, Osa Massen, John Emery, Noah Beery Jr., Hugh O'Brian, and Morris Ankrum.
+Rocketship X-M (also known as Expedition Moon and originally Rocketship Expedition Moon) is a 1950 American black-and-white science-fiction film from Lippert Pictures, the first outer-space adventure of the post-World War II era.
+The film was produced and directed by Kurt Neumann and stars Lloyd Bridges, Osa Massen, John Emery, Noah Beery Jr., Hugh O'Brian and Morris Ankrum.

 Rocketship X-M tells the story of a Moon expedition gone awry.
-Through a series of unseen events, the expedition's crew find themselve on the infamous red planet, Mars.
-During their time on the planet they go on to discover the remnants of a Martian civilization destroyed long ago by atomic war and now reverted to barbarism.
+Through a series of unforeseen events, the expedition's crew find themselves on Mars.
+They discover the remnants of a Martian civilization destroyed long ago by atomic war and now reverted to barbarism.

 Plot

 Four men and a woman blast into outer space from the White Sands Proving Ground aboard the RX-M (Rocketship Expedition-Moon) on humanity's first expedition to the Moon.
 Halfway there, after surviving their jettisoned and runaway first stage and a meteoroid storm, their engines suddenly quit.
-Recalculating fuel ratios and swapping around their multiple, different fuels finally corrects the problem.
+Recalculating fuel ratios and swapping around their multiple, different fuels corrects the problem, supposedly allowing continuing to the Moon.
 When the engines are reignited, the RX-M careens out of control on a rapid heading beyond the Moon.
-The increased acceleration lowers their cabin oxygen pressure, and the crew pass out.
-Reviving days later, they quickly discover that they have traveled some 50,000,000 miles; the RX-M is now just 50,000 miles away from Mars.
-Dr. Karl Eckstrom is forced to "pause and observe respectfully while something infinitely greater assumes control".
+The increased acceleration causes the crew to lose consciousness.
+Reviving days later, they discover that they have traveled 50,000,000 miles, and the RX-M is now just 50,000 miles away from Mars.

+At this point the film changes from black and white to tinted red.

 The RX-M safely passes through the Martian atmosphere and lands.
-The next morning the crew, clad in aviation oxygen masks due to the low oxygen levels, begin exploring the desolate surface.
-They come across physical evidence of a now dead advanced Martian civilization: a partially buried-in-the-sand, stylized, Art Deco (or Tiki culture) like metal face sculpture and in the distance Moderne architecture-like ruins.
-Their Geiger counter registers dangerous radiation levels, keeping them well away.
-These dangerous levels make it clear that there was once an atomic war on Mars in the distant past.
+The next morning, the crew, clad in aviation oxygen masks because of the low oxygen levels, begin exploring the desolate surface.
+They find evidence of a dead but advanced Martian civilization: a metal face sculpture and, in the distance, Moderne architecture-style ruins.
+Their Geiger counter registers dangerous radiation levels that reveal that an atomic war occurred on Mars in the distant past.